Princeton-CDH/startwords/content/issues/5/visualizing-african-student-mobility/index.md

 #-----------------------------------------------------------------------------------
 {{</ wrap >}}

 Mapping the trajectories of African students who studied at HBCUs reveals the scope and dynamic nature of African migration during the twentieth century.
-Stanford's data visualization platform, Palladio, proved especially helpful in this regard.
+Stanford University's data visualization platform, Palladio, proved especially helpful in this regard.
 From 1848--1960, the majority of the approximately 865 African students who attended HBCUs came from five countries: Liberia, Nigeria, South Africa, Sierra Leone, and Ghana.[^17] Although African students during the twentieth century also migrated to places like Britain, France, and the USSR for higher education, the US was also an attractive option for at least two reasons.
 First, students from Anglophone African contexts studied in the US because of linguistic similarities.
 Second, the significant number of students in Anglophone West Africa and South Africa can be traced to histories of US missionaries who forged connections with Africans and facilitated the migration of students from the late nineteenth century and into the twentieth.

 {{< figure src="images/fig8-map-before-ww2.png" alt="A map of the Atlantic Ocean criss-crossed by purple lines joining the western and southern African coasts with the eastern U.S. coast." caption="**Figure 8.** Liberian and South African Student Migration before World War II." attr="Generated by the author using Palladio.">}}
 {{< wrap class="txt-only" >}}